French Bulldog Colors: From Standard to Exotic

 pied french bulldog

-The piebald is not a French Bulldog color, it’s a pattern.
-The pied French Bulldog is one that has a pattern of pigmented spots on an unpigmented (white) background of hair.
-The pied French Bulldog comes in multiple standard color variations.
-Brindle pied, fawn pied, red fawn pied, etc..
-Of course, pied can also come in an exotic color variation, but we will discuss that more in-depth a little bit later.
+Being a piebald is not a color of French Bulldog; rather, it is a pattern.
+The pied French Bulldog is one that is patterned with pigmented spots on an unpigmented (white) background of hair.
+The piebald French Bulldog has many standard color variations available.
+Some include: brindle pied, fawn pied, red fawn pied, and others.
+Of course, the pied pattern can also come in such exotic color variations, but we can discuss that in detail later.

 The Cream Coat Color